joeliuz6/content_overlap_eval/README.md

 # Evaluating Style Classifiers with Controlled Content Overlap

-We plan to release the code and processed metadata upon paper acceptance.
+We plan to release the code and processed metadata soon.